 14.5.2 Retail Entities

-(1) To enable Retail Entities the ability to calculate their Renewable Portfolio Standard (RPS) requirements, all Retail Entities serving Load in the state of Texas shall provide Load data to ERCOT on a monthly basis, and no later than the 38th day after the last Operating Day of the month, in an electronic format prescribed by ERCOT.
+(1) To enable Retail Entities the ability to calculate their Solar Renewable Portfolio Standard (SRPS) requirements, all Retail Entities serving Load in the state of Texas shall provide Load data to ERCOT on a monthly basis, and no later than the 38th day after the last Operating Day of the month, in an electronic format prescribed by ERCOT.
 The reported MWh quantity shall be solely the energy consumed by Customers in Texas.
 Load data shall be provided in one of the following processes:

 (a) Retail Entities serving Load located within ERCOT shall have this function performed for them by ERCOT for the Load served within ERCOT.
 The data supplied by ERCOT shall be Settlement Quality Meter Data extracted from the ERCOT Settlement system; or